Domaine de Lacombe, AOC Pomerol, Gironde, France, 2011

 Appearance: clear and bright, medium intensity ruby, showing tears.

-Nose: clean, medium (+) intensity, youthful, with aromas as they come, of cedary-plum, black berry, violets, broom, black liquorice, toast, touches of tobacco and dark chocolate, a little savoury, old polished wood, iris.
+Nose: clean, medium (+) intensity, youthful, with aromas as they come, of cedary-plum, black berry, violets, gorse flower (delicate coconut-like), black liquorice, toast, touches of tobacco and dark chocolate, a little savoury, old polished wood, iris.

 Palate: dry, medium acidity, ripe medium (+) tannins, medium alcohol and a medium body, medium intensity, with flavours of black berry and black plum, oak-cedar, liquorice, a low-key iris florality.
 A medium (+) length, with a clean black berry-liquorice moderately grippy finish.